top of page

 8. How do pop-ups, alerts, or notifications impact your workflow?

-9. What improvements would make managing users, permissions, or workflows easier?
+9. What improvements would make managing screens, permissions, or workflows easier?

-10. How do you train new admins or onboard users, and what difficulties do you encounter?
+10. How do you train new admins or onboard employees, and what difficulties do you encounter?

 User Journey of Rakesh Persona